SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-analyst/README.md

 ### Steps

 1. Open the assigned sandbox workspace.
-2. Open the HDB Resales report, dataset, or semantic model as instructed.
+2. Open the HDB Resales dataset, table, or semantic model as instructed.
 3. Review the available fields.
 4. Identify which fields describe location, flat characteristics, transaction timing, and price.
 5. Identify fields that may require explanation before analysis.